Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 His furry friend sighed.
 "Yes, I suppose.
 It must look convincing.
 And you’re going to enjoy it."

 The Old Man nodded with a wolfish smile.
 "I won’t deny that.
 Now hurry.
-They will be upon us within the hour….make it look good."
+They will be upon us within the hour... make it look good."

 "When have I ever not?"